carlosjhr64/entropia/BETA_TESTING.md

 ## Commensurability

-Now, 256 bits is not commensarable with base 64:
+Now, 256 bits is not commensurable with base 64:

     Math.log(2**256, 64) #=> 42.66666666666667
     E.length(2**256, 64) #=> 43